jaysylvester/jaysylvester.com/web/shoplc/README.md

-This directory a code sample/demo for the Shop LC category landing page created as part of a UX audit performed on their behalf.
+This directory contains a code sample/demo for the Shop LC category landing page created as part of a UX audit performed on their behalf.
 It consists of a static HTML page and associated assets paired with a basic Gulp/Sass build process.

 # Viewing Instructions